Ayolan8/emarketApp/README.md

-E-commerce web app built by Ijalana Afolabi as his graduation project for the PowerLearn Software Engineering programme.
+E-commerce web app built by Ijalana Afolabi as his graduation project for the Power Learn Project Software Engineering program.